darrenjacoby/intervention/README.md

 Set application options.

-* Passed in options are automatically removed from `wp-admin`.
+* Options are automatically changed to read only fields in `wp-admin`.
-* Configuration can be placed under version control.
+* Options can be placed under version control.

 Return `application`.